zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 mixed when looking for completed tests for the same domain name (`get_test_history`).

-## Appendix: Create an additional RPCAPI
+## Appendix: Add more RPCAPI services

 RPCAPI listens by default on 127.0.0.1 on port 5000.
 That is governed by the start script for RPCAPI which is `/etc/systemd/system/zm-rpcapi.service` (Rocky